transmogrifier-io/transmogrifier/README.md

 - a top-level array of filters
 - a top-level array of sinks (optional)
 - an array of entries
-Within the array of entries, each object contains the following properties:
+Within each entry, each object contains the following properties:
 - a source
 - an array of filters
 - an array of sinks (optional)